bmoren/arcgen/README.md

 This version has a focus on archiving original media, meaning it has tools to re-format media allowing for originals to live along side compressed versions.

 ## Features
-* Generate HTML pages from [EJS](http://ejs.co/) and/or Markdown files.
+* Generate HTML pages from Markdown files.
-* The site can have a global layout (the common header, navigation, footer) and some pages may have a specific one.
+* EJS templates files
-* It can read site metadata from a global file and have specific data for individual pages.
+* Support for site metadata from a global file and specific data for individual pages.
-* Allow partials (blocks of reusable interface components)
+* Support for partials, blocks of reusable interface components.
+* Compression and Generation of web-ready srcset images from full res images.

 #### arcgen expands upon nanogen/mcadgen with the following:
 * copies local media to exact locations in the build process (inside subdirectories on a page by page basis)